oneapi-src/oneAPI-samples/Libraries/oneMKL/computed_tomography/README.md

 Computed Tomography uses oneMKL discrete Fourier transform (DFT) routines to transform simulated raw CT data (as collected by a CT scanner) into a reconstructed image of the scanned object.

 In computed tomography, the raw imaging data is a set of line integrals over the actual object, also known as its _Radon transform_.
 From this data, the original image must be recovered by approximately inverting the Radon transform.
-This sample uses Fourier reconstruction for inverting the Radon transform of a user-provided input image: using batched 1D real DFT of Radon transform data points, samples of the input image's Fourier spectrum may be estimated on a polar grid; after interpolating the latter onto a Cartesian grid, an inverse 2D real DFT produces a fair reproduction of the original image.
+This sample uses Fourier reconstruction for inverting the Radon transform of a user-provided input image.
+Using batched 1D real DFT of Radon transform data points, samples of the input image's Fourier spectrum may be estimated on a polar grid.
+After interpolating the latter onto a Cartesian grid, an inverse 2D real DFT produces a fair reproduction of the original image.

 This sample performs its computations on the default SYCL device.
 You can set the `ONEAPI_DEVICE_SELECTOR` environment variable to `*:cpu` or `*:gpu` to select the device to use.

 ## Key Implementation Details

-To use oneMKL DFT routines, the sample creates double-precision real DFT descriptor objects, calls the `commit` member function with a `sycl::queue` object to define the device and context.
+To use oneMKL DFT routines, the sample creates double-precision real DFT descriptor objects and calls the `commit` member function with a `sycl::queue` object to define the device and context.
 The `compute_*` routines are then called to perform the actual computation with the appropriate descriptor object and input data.

 ## Using Visual Studio Code* (Optional)
 You can use Visual Studio Code (VS Code) extensions to set your environment, create launch configurations,